 - Brush thoroughly two to three times a week

-- Schedule professional grooming every 6 to 8 weeks
+- Schedule professional grooming every 6 to 8 weeks or learn how to properly scissor coat yourself

-- Trim nails every month
+- Trim nails as needed (often monthly)

 Common Health Problems of Kerry Blue Terriers